 It can be seen as routine maintenance and care to keep your steering wheel looking great

 To deep clean a steering wheel, you will need more time and patience if you’re to get a more thorough and detailed finish.

 You will also need to prepare for a more messy environment so an extra towel would be handy.

 Maintaining your steering wheel is probably the easiest way to keep it clean.

 It is also the easiest to do with the least amount of hassles

 Use steering wheel wipes to disinfect as well as maintain your steering wheel.

-This is also the best way to keep it free from germs and bacteria
+This is also the best way to prevent steering wheel germs and bacteria from building up